We believe that everyone has a musical voice inside them.

 New works created by our young composers since 1995

-Music-COMP (Music Composition Mentoring Program) is a VT non-profit started in 1995 that teaches students in grades 3-12 how to compose original music.
-Schools and teachers don’t often have the time, resources, or training to allow students to realize their musical creativity, and our mission is to help each student find their musical voice.
+Music-COMP (Music Composition Mentoring Program) is a Vermont-based non-profit started in 1995 that teaches students in grades 3-12 how to compose original music.
+Schools and teachers don’t often have the time, resources, or training to allow students to realize their musical creativity, and our goal is to help each student find their musical voice.
 Our young composers range from people who have never written a note before in their life all the way to students interested in composition as their profession.
-We partner with schools, private lesson teachers, and independent students from every county in Vermont.
+We partner with schools, private lesson teachers, and independent students across the country.

 Each young composer we work with is directly paired with a professional composer as their mentor in a way that transcends geographic boundaries.
 On our secure website, a mentor will connect with each student from the very first notes written to the final performance.
-It is not uncommon for a professional composer from New York City to be helping a student from the Northeast Kingdom compose a piece of music, which in turn may then be premiered by a violinist who performs with the Vermont Symphony.
+It is not uncommon for a professional composer from New York City to be helping a student from a small rural community compose a piece of music, which in turn may then be premiered by a violinist who performs with the Vermont Symphony Orchestra.
 Our mentors include college professors, working jazz and classical composers, Fulbright scholars, graduate students at Juilliard, and more.
-In addition, we partner with other organizations to perform and share the amazing music created by our students including VPR, the Vermont Symphony, the Vermont Philharmonic, TURNmusic, and others.
+In addition, we partner with other organizations to perform and share the amazing music created by our students including Vermont Public Radio, the Vermont Symphony Orchestra, the Vermont Philharmonic, TURNmusic, and more.

-We prioritize access to our program and have enabled young musicians from every corner of Vermont to be involved.
-Our student population is a cross-section of our Vermont community and we continue to expand our reach further and further each year.
+We prioritize access to our program and have enabled young musicians from rural, suburban, and urban areas to participate.
+Our student population is a cross-section of our communities, and we continue to expand our reach further and further each year.
 Below you can find some selected works from past Music-COMP performances.
 Every single note you will hear was written and created by a student in grades 3-12.

 Alex Wick at VPR studios after an interview with Kari Anderson, Director of Music at VPR